alysarnau/PracticeHelper/README.md

     - query for all notes in practice - .id
     - delete/remove ALL notes
     - return a success of some kind
+- View collection of stats for all user's practice stats (by DATE)
+    - query for practices within a certain date range
+    - return practices within that range
-- View collection of stats for all user's practice stats
+- View collection of stats for all user's practice stats (by COMPOSER)
+    - query for entries with a certain composer
+    - return practices entries with that composer

 # Whiteboard